wp-statistics/wp-statistics/readme.txt

 The overview page has been completely rewritten!
 If you had set custom values for what widgets to display and in what order on your overview page you will have to re-select them using the "Screen Options" tab on the overview page and by dragging and dropping the widgets in to place.

 == Changelog ==
+= 10.1 =
+* Release Date: April 3, 2016
+* Updated: Top pages page to list the stats for the selected date range in the page list.
+* Updated: Added check for gzopen() function to the Optimization page as some builds of PHP are broken and do not include it which causes the GeoIP download to fail causing a white screen of death in some cases.
+* Updated: Added check to make sure we can write to the upload directory before doing so.
+* Updated: User Agent Parser library updated to V0.5.1.
+* Updated: MaxMind Reader Library updated to V1.1.
+* Fixed: Only display the widgets on the overview page that have their features enabled.
+* Fixed: Top pages list failed when there were less than 5 pages to display.
+* Fixed: Manual download links did not function.
+* Fixed: Typo in function name for purging the database.
+* Fixed: Renamed the Czech and Danish translation file names to function correctly.
+* Fixed: Ensure we have a valid page id before record the stat to the database to avoid an error being recorded in the PHP error log.

 = 10.0.5 =
 * Release Date: February 5, 2016
 * Fixed: Date range selector display after entering a custom date range.